privateprep/coding-space-website/src/pages/index.md

 hero:
   heading: Where kids learn to think critically
   subheading: >+
-    Through coding and project-based learning, students develop the critical thinking skills to solve real problems and grow past their comfort zones.
+    Through coding, building, and project-based learning, students develop the critical thinking skills to solve real problems and grow past their comfort zones.

   buttons:
     fgColor: "#f6c924"